swiyu-admin-ch/swiyu-admin-ch.github.io/_specifications/introduction.md

 - For every specification, one or more allowed versions
 - Implementation notes and identified gaps where behaviour deviates from the underlying specs

-This structure lets us define what a client or service must support in a single place, while absorbing the complexity of evolving specifications underneath.
+This structure defines what a client or service must support in a single place, while absorbing the complexity of evolving specifications underneath.
 Swiss Profiles make compatibility expectations explicit, reduce integration friction, and ensure we can evolve the ecosystem without breaking dependent systems.

 # Overview